sfoxhq/slate/source/index.html.md

   -H "Authorization: <api_key>"
 ```

-Submit a request to create a deposit address.
-Once submitted, a new address will be created allowing for a deposit of currency choice.
+Submit a request to create an additional or new crypto deposit address.
+Once submitted, the old and new addresses will allow for a deposit of currency choice.
 For fiat deposit, your bank account must be setup prior to making the deposit request.

 ### Form Parameters